nosas/blog/deep_learning_python/ch2/article.md

 ### Scalars (rank-0 tensors)

-A tensor that contains only one number is called a *scalar* - or scalar tensor, rank-0 tensor, or 0D tensor).
+A tensor that contains only one number is called a *scalar* - or scalar tensor, rank-0 tensor, or 0D tensor.
 Using NumPy's `ndim` attribute, you'll notice a scalar tensor has 0 *axes* (`ndim == 0`).
 The number of axes of a tensor is also called its *rank*.